Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Conclusions

 \section{Conclusions}

-In this paper we have shown that the set of trajectories \pmbm density is conjugate for \mtt under assumed standard point target models.
-We presented two \pmbm trackers for the set of target trajectories and evaluated them in a simulation study.
-Further, we showed that regardless of what time window we consider, for the standard point target model, the exact multi-trajectory density is \pmbm, a result analogous to the Gaussian distribution in linear/Gaussian systems.
+In this paper we have shown that the \pmbm density for the set of trajectories is conjugate for \mtt with standard point target models.
+We have presented two \tpmbm filtering recursions for the set of trajectories.
+The benefits of the proposed \mtt filters compared to relevant \mtt algorithms is shown via simulations.
+Further, we have showed that, regardless of what time window we consider, the multi-trajectory posterior is \pmbm, a result analogous to the Gaussian distribution in linear/Gaussian systems.

+An interesting line of future work is the development of algorithms that make use of the \tpmbm time marginalisation theorem (Theorem \ref{thm:all_to_trajs_in_a2g_alive_in_e2z}) and the \tpmbm for arbitrary time interval theorem (Theorem \ref{thm:density_traj_alpha2gamma_alive_eta2zeta_meas_xi2chi}) to answer certain types of trajectory-related questions in \mtt.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \appendices